OSU-BMBL/BMBL-analysis-notebooks/RNAseq_Preprocessing_Tutorial.md

 squeue -u USERNAME
 ```

-If there are now current jobs, continue with quantification.
+If there are no current jobs, continue with quantification.

 The code for the file **run_quantification.sh** is included below.
 Users will need to modify the working directory and reference genome.